EASTWEST SPACES 2 – FULL SPECTRUM

 Welcome to Music Nation.
-This week we are taking a close look at EastWest‘s latest reverb plugin, Spaces 2.
-Readers familiar with the company’s Play Engine virtual instruments will have a taste of how well they do reverb.
-This stand-alone plugin expands on this with more in-depth controls and a massive selection of presets.
+This week we’re taking a close look at EastWest‘s latest edition of their incredible reverb plugin, Spaces 2.
+Readers familiar with the company’s Play Engine virtual instruments will already have a taste of how well EastWest does reverb.
+This stand-alone plugin expands on this with more in-depth controls, flexibility and a massive selection of presets.

-Convolution technology has always been the most realistic of effects, but, due to the processing demands, usually at the cost of system resources.
-WIth modern PC’s this issue is a thing of the past, but with so many developers looking outside the box for new and unique ways to process effects like delay and reverb, Spaces 2 might come across as looking a little old fashioned before it is even out of the box.
+Convolution reverb technology has always been the most realistic of effects but the processing demands are usually prohibitive on modest systems due to the cost of system resources.
+With modern PCs, however, this issue is mostly solved.
+Now with so many other developers looking at new and unique ways to offer process effects, Spaces 2 may come across as a little old-fashioned before it is even out of the box.

 A simple download and installation process is required and the plugin shows up in your collection ready to be inserted or set up as a BUS send.
-Spaces 2 requires a massive 1.7GB of disc space, which is a testament to the sample resolution.
-I tested Spaces 2 in Reason, Cubase, StudioOne, Samplitude, Waveform9 and Reaper with no troubles at all.
+Testament to the total amount of convolution recordings included, Spaces 2 requires a massive 1.7GB of disc space.
+I tested Spaces 2 in Reason Studio, Cubase 9.5, StudioOne 4, Samplitude, Waveform9 and Reaper, all with no troubles or hiccups.

-Though Spaces 2 certainly looks more contemporary, I question EastWest’s decision again to dedicate large sections of their interfaces to mostly unimportant features like photos.
-While it’s momentarily interesting to know what the recorded space looks like, I would have much rather the real estate dedicated to the patch browser, direct access to the filter and decay controls or just larger fonts.
+Though Spaces 2 certainly looks more contemporary, I question EastWest’s decision again to dedicate large sections of their interfaces to mostly unimportant features like location photos.
+While it’s a little interesting to know what the recorded space looks like, I would have much rather the real estate dedicated to the patch browser, direct access to the filter, decay controls or just simply larger fonts.

-The browser is rudimentary, with no option to search or to mark favourites, but you can save your own presets in a custom directory.
-A tag-sensitive search option would have been handy here because until you become more familiar with the presets it is largely guesswork as to what they sound like.
+The browser is rudimentary, with no option to search or to mark favourites which is a problem.
+A tag-sensitive search option would have been handy here because until you become familiar with the presets it is largely guesswork as to what they sound like.

 Comparing Spaces 2 with other similar products in some kind of shoot-out scenario is difficult as the impulse recordings are not only unique to the locations but also the equipment and recording process used on site.

-It can also be unproductive to criticise reverb effects as so many variables can sway your opinion either way.
-Though I feel the included environmental effects are mostly very good, there is nothing overly extraordinary.
-You have a good selection of regular halls, churches, clubs, stages and some interesting reflective spaces.
+It can also be unfair also to criticise reverb effects as so many variables can sway your opinion either way.
+Though I feel the included environmental effects of regular halls, churches, clubs, and stages are mostly very good, there is nothing overly extraordinary.
 I particularly like the digital presets available and the solo vocal category is mostly excellent, but ultimately the included presets are very bread-and-butter basic.

-Even while testing with extreme settings using high-dynamic snare hits and synth pulses, all presets displayed fabulous details in the tail.
-On some of the darker, church-like locations, such as the Abandoned Abbey preset, it is extremely immersive to hear the reverb echoing down deeper into the catacombs.
-You can almost feel the rough-hewn walls and dank, wet floors.
+Even while testing with very wet settings using high-dynamic snare hits and synth pulses, all presets displayed fabulous details in the tail.
+Some of the darker, church-like locations such as the Abandoned Abbey preset, are extremely immersive.
+Hearing the reverb echoing off the wet walls as it winds down deeper into the catacombs is quite chilling.

 Digging Deeper: Instrument-specific patches.

-Taking the time to set up an orchestral template, each with a unique instance of Spaces 2, and the correctly paired instrument-specific reverb effect, resulted in outstanding results which were better than I was expecting at first, providing night-and-day results over simple sending the full mix to an AUX send.
+Taking the time to set up an orchestral template, each with a unique instance of Spaces 2 and the correctly paired instrument-specific reverb effect resulted in outstanding results which were better than I was expecting.
+This always provides night-and-day results over simply sending the full mix to an AUX send.

-The instrument-specific presets do limit your choice for location and, of course, the stage position is set to traditional seating arrangements.
+The instrument-specific presets do limit your choice of location in the traditional seating arrangements.
 The only real option is for the pulse length, usually between 2-4 seconds.
 I did not find this problematic, as I was not explicitly looking to reproduce the environment from a particular location.
-I was mostly happy with whatever EastWest have supplied.
+I was mostly happy with whatever EastWest supplied.

-I spent some time creating templates for various orchestral groups; smaller chamber bands, a larger symphonic group and even a prog-rock style setup with synths, drums and guitar.
-Though it was somewhat tedious to create these templates, all situations provided remarkable improvements on the mix image and balance when split out to individual specific instances.
+I spent some time creating templates for various orchestral groups as well; smaller chamber bands, a larger symphonic group and even a prog-rock style setup with synths, drums and guitar.
+Though it was somewhat tedious to create these templates, in all situations Spaces 2 provided remarkable improvements on the mix image and balance when split out into individual specific instances.